infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/sustainability_lab/Day-1/02_choose_disaster.md

 ---
 # Choose a Natural Disaster

 Decide which disaster your village must prepare for: tornado, tsunami, earthquake, or flood.
+Pick a location where you'll take shelter and note the `/tp` coordinates so you can return quickly.

 ## Next Steps